daboth/pagan/README.md

 ### Command Line Interface

-With the pagan command line interface you can generate avatars without writing python scripts.
+The pagan command line interface can be used to generate avatars without needing to write a python script:
 ```
 >> pagan [-h] [--show] [--output OUTPUT] [--hash HASH] input [input ...]
 ```

-Simply typing:
+For example, typing
 ```
 >> pagan hello
 ```
-will generate an avatar from the string 'hello' and save it in your current working directory.
-For more information, use the help parameter.
+will generate an avatar from the string 'hello' and save it in the current working directory.

+For more information, execute Pagan using the *-h* help parameter:
 ```
 >> pagan -h
 ```

 ### Webserver

-Pagan can be run in a simple demo webserver application.
-To access the pagan demo, you need to run the script from the webserver directory.
-Beware: This is a demo application and it will fill your temp directory with pagan generated image files.
-Do not run in production.
+A demo of Pagan can be run in a webserver application.
+To access the Pagan demo, execute the following instructions from the webserver directory:
 ```
 >> cd /tools/webserver/
 >> python webserver.py
 ```
+Beware: This demo of Pagan will fill your temporary directory with generated image files.
+Do not run it in production!

-The webserver will serve on your localhost at port 8080.
+The webserver will serve from localhost port 8080.
 Open this adress in your browser window:
 ```
 http://127.0.0.1:8080/
 ```